RapidCoders/Coding-Practice/DAY_27/README.md

 ```
 **Author: Vaibhav**

-# Q.2 Program to determine whether a given matrix is an identity matrix.
+# Q.2 Program to check whether a given number is Tech number or not.
 ```
-Explanation : A matrix is said to be the identity matrix if it is the square matrix in which elements of principle diagonal are ones,
-              and the rest of the elements are zeroes.
+Explanation : A number is called a tech number if the given number has an even number of digits and the number can be divided exactly into two parts from the middle.
+After equally dividing the number, sum up the numbers and find the square of the sum.
+If we get the number itself as square, the given number is a tech number, else, not a tech number.
+For example, 3025 is a tech number.

-Input:
+Input: 3025
-Matrix a =[1, 0, 0]
-          [0, 1, 0]
-          [0, 0, 1]

-Output: Given matrix is an identity matrix
+Output: Tech Number
 ```
 **Author: Suyash**